-- Arrive to class on time and be prepared for the work at hand. - Remain attentive during the entire period. - Be considerate to the rights and feelings of others.

-- Respond promptly to the direction of the teacher. - Study halls support student learning and student productivity.
-Proper classroom behavior during study halls is important and expected.
-Failure to attend study hall is a "cut" of that class and will be handled the same as "cuts" of other academic classes.
+- Arrive to class on time and be prepared for the work at hand. - Remain attentive during the entire period. - Be considerate to the rights and feelings of others. - Respond promptly to the direction of the teacher. - SIP support student learning and student productivity.
+Proper classroom behavior during SIP is important and expected.
+Failure to attend SIP is a "cut" of that class and will be handled the same as "cuts" of other academic classes.